-The tiny home movement has definitely come to New Zealand, especially since the Christchurch earthquakes which have seen kiwis both living out of and doing business out of remodelled containers.
-But why has the tiny house movement gained so much traction and caused excitement lately?
+The tiny home movement is a trend that seems to be here to stay.
+But why has this movement gained so much traction?
 Is it a genuine trend that’s both socially and economically advantageous?
-Or is it just the next not-so-big thing in house design?
+Or is it just the next not-so-big thing in house design?…

 Since the mid 1940s we’ve seen the average size of a kiwi home almost double to approx 200m2.
 But at the same time the number of people per household has shrunk to 2.5 and is still shrinking.
 So we’ve often now got half as many people living in twice as much space as our parents or grandparents did.

 During the last 70 years, our expectations and aspirations have evolved.
 What was perfectly suitable in our grandparents day would be considered not good enough in many cases for a young family starting out buying their first home.
 In many cases average-income families with a couple of kids now expect a bedroom for each child, 2+ toilets and a media room.
 Sharing bedrooms is no longer the norm and while we want a dining room, we don’t very often dine together as a family.
 When looking at a larger home, think about whether it actually supports close family living or whether it encourages isolation and everyone retreating to ‘their wing’ of your home.